ophub/amlogic-s9xxx-openwrt/README.md

 If you choose `Upload Updates Manually` [OpenWrt firmware](https://github.com/ophub/amlogic-s9xxx-openwrt/releases), You can upload the corresponding OpenWrt firmware package, such as openwrt_s9xxx_k5.15.50_xxx.img.gz (It is recommended to upload the compressed package, and the system will automatically decompress it.
 If you upload the decompressed xxx.img file, the upload may fail because the file is too large), After the upload is complete, the interface will display the `Update firmware` operation button, click to update.

-If you choose `Manually upload updates` [OpenWrt kernel](https://github.com/ophub/kernel/tree/main/pub/stable), You can upload the three kernel files `boot-xxx.tar.gz`, `dtb-amlogic-xxx.tar.gz`, `modules-xxx.tar.gz` (Other kernel files are not required.
+If you choose `Manually upload updates` [OpenWrt kernel](https://github.com/ophub/kernel/tree/main/pub/stable), You can upload the three kernel files `boot-xxx.tar.gz`, `dtb-xxx.tar.gz`, `modules-xxx.tar.gz` (Other kernel files are not required.
 If uploading at the same time does not affect the update, the system can accurately identify the required kernel files.)，After the upload is complete, the interface will display the `Update Kernel` operation button, click to update.

 If you choose `Online Download Update` OpenWrt firmware or kernel, it will be downloaded according to `Firmware download address` and `Kernel download address` in `Plugin Settings`, you can customize and modify the download source, For details, please refer to the compilation and usage instructions of [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic).